alangunning/doc-ai-analysis-starter/README.md

 under `data/` so they are available without extra downloads.
 Links in the README continue to point to the hosted documentation for users installing from PyPI.

+## Releases

+This project uses [semantic versioning](https://semver.org/).
+Update `CHANGELOG.md` and tag commits with `vMAJOR.MINOR.PATCH` to trigger the CI workflow, which runs `ruff`, `pytest`, builds the package, and publishes it to PyPI on tagged releases.

 ## Documentation